MoreCookies/overcooked-clone/README.md

 mRNA → All the orders on 1 ticket, which go from the cashier to the kitchen \
 RNA polymerase → Cashier (sends recipe and prints an mRNA) \
 Methyl Cap → Heading of order ticket → “[restaurant name] Order #..." \
-Poly-A Tail → Footer of order ticket → “thanks for dining at [restaurant]” \
+Poly-A Tail → Extra paper at end of receipt to "protect" it \
 Introns/Exons → Filler stuff on the order ticket
 - e.g. Customer requests “no pickles on the burger please”, or “put happy birthday on the box” or “50% ice less sugar” \
 ATCG vs. AUCG → menu orders vs. way the kitchen receives orders